 I’m so excited to share my Creamy Low Carb Shrimp Pasta here today.
-This dairy free main dish features tender shrimp coated in a light and zesty sauce and then tossed with a healthy pasta alternative that is made from heart of palm.
+This dairy-free main dish features tender shrimp coated in a light and zesty sauce and then tossed with a healthy pasta alternative that is made from the heart of palm.

 This pasta dish is so delicious that even if you don’t avoid dairy you and other dairy lovers in your family will still enjoy this recipe.
 Trust me, it is worth a try.
-With a creamy sauce, tender shrimp and a low carb pasta options this recipe is perfect.
+With a creamy sauce, tender shrimp, and low-carb pasta options this recipe is perfect.

 Here’s What You’ll Need: